-ROBERT SCHENKKAN's new play, "All the Way," which was commissioned as part of the Oregon Shakespeare Festival's "American Revolutions" cycle of plays about U.S. history, is a current hit on Broadway.
-Bryan Cranston stars as President Lyndon B. Johnson, will reprise his role in the HBO production, likely to air in 2016.
+ROBERT SCHENKKAN's play, "All the Way," which was commissioned as part of the Oregon Shakespeare Festival's "American Revolutions" cycle of plays about U.S. history, was a recent hit on Broadway.
+Bryan Cranston, who starred as President Lyndon B. Johnson, will reprise his role in the HBO production, likely to air in 2016.

 TIM SQUYRES received an Oscar nomination for editing "Life of Pi."
-He is currently editing Angelina Jolie's "Unbroken."
+He edited Angelina Jolie's "Unbroken" and is currently editing director Ang Lee's new film, "Billy Lynn's Long Halftime Walk," due for release in late 2016.

-KATHRYN SCHUBERT is the Assistant Editor of 2013 Oscar nominee "Beasts of the Southern Wild."
-She recently was Assistant Editor on "God's Pocket," "Mississippi Grind" and "Green Room."
+KATHRYN SCHUBERT was the Assistant Editor of 2013 Oscar nominee "Beasts of the Southern Wild," "God's Pocket," "Mississippi Grind" and "Green Room."
 Her next film is director Todd Solonz's 2016 "Weiner-Dog."

 KEVIN ASHWORTH recently filmed an episode of "90210."
 He also created a parody commercial Occupy Wall Street Realty, inspired by current events.
 It is available on YouTube.
 He has appeared on "Y&R" as the club manager.